syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

 ```

-N> * You can build reusable custom component based on your customization need as like above code example.
+> You can build reusable custom component based on your customization need as like above code example.
-<br/> * In the above example, Syncfusion [ListView](https://blazor.syncfusion.com/documentation/listview/getting-started) component is used as custom component in the content template to show/hide columns.
+<br/> In the above example, Syncfusion [ListView](https://blazor.syncfusion.com/documentation/listview/getting-started) component is used as custom component in the content template to show/hide columns.

 ```csharp
 @using Syncfusion.Blazor.Lists;